 This bill amends the existing law regarding the Board of Tax and Land Appeals by codifying its authority to hold hearings in its designated hearing room in Concord, New Hampshire.
-The bill allows parties involved in a just compensation hearing to opt for electronic or telephonic participation, ensuring accessibility in line with RSA 91-A. Additionally, it stipulates that hearings will generally take place in the county where the declaration was filed, unless the parties agree to hold the hearing in Concord or if the board determines that there is insufficient space in the county courthouse.
+It allows parties involved in a just compensation hearing to opt for electronic or telephonic participation, ensuring compliance with RSA 91-A. The bill also stipulates that while hearings are generally to be held in the county where the declaration was filed, they may instead take place in Concord if the parties agree or if the board determines that there is insufficient space in the local courthouse.

 Statutes affected: Introduced: 498-A:16